Jake Paul: 2017–2019: Music, business, and Team 10

-2020–present: More focus on music
+2019–2020: More focus on music

+On December 13, 2019, Paul released another single, "These Days", alongside a music video featuring model Julia Rose.
+The song features Jake rapping about his past long-distance relationship with his ex-girlfriend, Alissa Violet.
+Less than a year later, the song was removed from all streaming services.

 On July 24, 2020, Paul released the single "Fresh Outta London", which was released alongside the music video.
-For the video shoot, he threw a party at his home in Calabasas, California thirteen days before, on July 11, in which he garnered national attention after being criticised by Calabasas mayor Alicia Weintraub after videos and pictures of the party surfaced online.
-On September 10, Paul released another single titled "23", alongside a music video at his house, which only starred his older brother Logan and also featured clips of him and a few of his friends.
+For the video shoot, he threw a party at his home in Calabasas, California on July 11, in which he garnered national attention after being criticized by Calabasas mayor Alicia Weintraub after videos and pictures of the party surfaced online.

+On September 10, Paul released another single, titled "23", alongside a music video at his house which only starred his older brother Logan and also featured clips of him and a few of his friends.
 The title of the song refers to his age at the time, as well as American former basketball player Michael Jordan's jersey number.

 On October 15, Paul released the single "Dummy", featuring Canadian rapper TVGucci, who is signed to fellow Canadian rapper Drake's record label, OVO Sound.
 The lyric video was published on Paul's YouTube channel six days later, on October 21.